MicrosoftDocs/cloud-adoption-framework/docs/govern/policy-compliance/risk-tolerance.md

 - **No indication:** Not enough research has been completed to determine probability.
 - **Low risk:** Current research indicates realizing the risk is unlikely.
 - **Future risk:** The current probability is low.
-However, continued adoption would require a fresh analysis.
+Continued adoption would require a fresh analysis.
 - **Medium risk:** It's likely that the risk will affect the business.
 - **High risk:** Over time, it is increasingly likely that the business will realize this risk.
 - **Declining risk:** The risk is medium to high.
-However, actions in IT or the business are reducing the likelihood of an impact.
+Actions in IT or the business are reducing the likelihood of an impact.

 **Determining tolerance:**